30 Free Things To Do In San Antonio That Are Worth Your Time

 I happen to be an expert on free things to do in San Antonio.
 Why?
 I have two young kids, and their attention span is SHORT!
-So I love finding free things to do in SA so that I don't worry about "trying to get my money's worth" by making them stick around longer than they want.
+So I love finding free things to do so that I don't worry about "trying to get my money's worth" by making them stick around longer than they want.
 Ha!
-I love all the free museums in San Antonio, splash pads, live music, free movies in the park, and other fun art and cultural experiences.

 Free Things To Do In San Antonio - The Pearl

-If you're planning a trip to San Antonio and you want to add a few free activities to your day, here are 25 free things to do in San Antonio that are great for all ages!
+If you're planning a trip and you want to add a few free activities to your day, here are 30 free things to do in San Antonio that are great for all ages!

 powered by Proxi